perforce/setup-p4-example-build-template/README.md

   - [Source](#source)
   - [Todo](#todo)

-This project is setup to be a demonstartion of the P4 GitHub Actions (login, client, sync, etc).
+This project is setup to be a demonstration of the P4 GitHub Actions (login, client, sync, etc).
 The project is based on Three Viewer but has been modified to store the models in Helix core and the web front end code in GitHub.
 The pipeline stored in .github will perform the following high level steps:

 * checkout github source code
 * login into helix core